 It can be a challenge to navigate the SSA rules and regulations, but you don’t have to go at it alone.
 When dealing with such circumstances, it is to your advantage to seek legal advice from a skilled social security attorney.
 With such an advocate in your corner, you will push toward a positive outcome for your legal case.

-Whitcomb, Selinsky, McAuliffe, PC has demonstrated skill and experience dealing with SSDI, SSI, and related matters.
+Whitcomb, Selinsky, PC or its sister firm, the Rocky Mountain Disability Law Group, has demonstrated skill and experience dealing with SSDI, SSI, and related matters.
 If you need legal advice, please do not hesitate to contact us for assistance.
-You can reach the attorneys at Whitcomb, Selinsky, McAuliffe, PC by phone at 866-476-4558 (toll free) and 303-534-1958 (toll) or online by completing a simple form on our website.
+You can reach the attorneys at Whitcomb, Selinsky, PC or RMDLG by phone at 866-476-4558 (toll-free) and 303-534-1958 (toll) or online by completing a simple form on our website.